Glossary of terms used in THE RUBY-VIPER TRILOGY

 Seleucia Pieria seaport on the Mediterranean that primarily served the ancient city of Antioch, Syria

-servus the Latin word for servant or slave; it appears in Rubies of the Viper as a demeaning name that Theodosia’s brother tried to assign to his slave Alexander
+servus the Latin word for servant or slave; it appears in Rubies of the Viper as a demeaning name that Theodosia’s brother tried to force his slave Alexander to answer to and accept

 sesterce – an ancient Roman coin equal to one-quarter of a denarius